-Much of my research is focused on the Antarctic Peninsula, which I visit during the austral summer (Dec-Feb) while working with the Antarctic Site Inventory.
+Much of my research is focused on the Antarctic Peninsula, which I visit during the austral summer (Dec-Feb).
 It is a rugged and mountainous region, with lots of bays, fjords, and islands.
 Much of the land is glaciated, and during the winter months (May-Aug) much of the sea is covered with seasonal sea ice.

 Explore the peninsula at home via the Antarctic Environments Portal.

 The ocean is teeming with life, including billions of Antarctic krill (Euphausia superba), which are a crucial food source for many of the region's other wildlife, including fish, whales, seals, and birds.
 Because so much of the land is covered by snow and ice-sheets, life on land requires some special adaptations.
 The plant life is dominated by mosses and lichens, such as these: